skonfig/__easy_rsa/type/__easy_rsa_cert/man.rst

 NAME
 ----
-cdist-type__easy_rsa_cert - Uses easy-rsa to generate a keypair and sign it locally for a client or a server.
+cdist-type__easy_rsa_cert - Manage a server or client key pair.

 DESCRIPTION
 -----------
-This type generates either a server certificate or a client certificate, depending on `cert-type`.
+This type manages private keys and certificates using Easy-RSA.
+The certificate type (server or client) can be defined using ``--cert-type``.

+As a prerequisite the :strong:`cdist-type__easy_rsa_pki`\ (7) and :strong:`cdist-type__easy_rsa_ca`\ (7) must have created a PKI structure and Certificate Authority (CA) in said directory beforehand.

+**NB:** This type will neither update an existing certificate's subject nor other parameters if the object's parameters are changed at a later point in time.

 REQUIRED PARAMETERS
 -------------------
 cert-type
-    The type of the certificate, either 'server' or 'client'.
+    The type of the certificate, either ``server`` or ``client``. dir

-pki-dir
-    Full path of the directory inside which the easy-rsa PKI resides.
+    Full path of the corresponding Easy-RSA PKI structure (as created by :strong:`cdist-type__easy_rsa_pki`\ (7)).

 OPTIONAL PARAMETERS
 -------------------
-keysize
+cert-expiration-days
+    Days until expiration of the certificate. common-name
+    The Common Name (CN) for this CA.
+    Defaults to ``__object_id``.
+digest
+    The digest to use for the CA.
+    Valid choices include: md5, sha1, sha256, sha224, sha384, sha512
+key-size
-    The keysize to use for the request.
+    The keysize to use for the request. state
+    Possible values:

+    signed
+        the certificate has been created and signed by the CA. valid
+        like signed, but will renew the certificate if it expired. revoked
+        either the certificate is no defined, or will be revoked.

+    Default is: ``signed``.
 use-algo
     The algorithm to use.
-Allowed values are "rsa" and "ec".

-cert-expiration-days
-    Days until expiration of the certificate.
+    Possible values:

+    rsa
+        RSA mode.
+    ec
+        Elliptic Curve Cryptography mode.

+    Default is: ``rsa``.

+The following optional parameters correspond to the default values in organisational fields (only used if the PKI's DN mode is set to ``org``):

+country
+    Country.
+province
+    Province.
+city
+    City.
+org
+    Organisation.
+org-unit
+    Organisational unit.
+email
+    Email.

 BOOLEAN PARAMETERS